abl73/hanover-led-display/README.md

 - In RPI start terminal
 - Make a directory under Downloads and name that hanover2 (or any other name) and go to that directory
 - python3 -m venv flipdot_env
+- bash
-- Source flipdot_env/bin/activate
+- source flipdot_env/bin/activate
-- Pip install pyflipdot <<takes some time but installs numpy, pyserial and pyflipdot>>
+- pip install pyflipdot <<takes some time but installs numpy, pyserial and pyflipdot>>
 - python3 -m pip install Pillow
 - pip install paho-mqtt
+- python rpimqttpic.py

 The codes for RPI are:
 - rpitext.py; same as above for my pc version